walterhiggins/WMPJS/book-outline.md

 ... is how all blueprints usually begin and access the Drone API, so if you're creating a blueprint of your own you'll want to do this too.

-The second *require()* call loads the *blocks* module which provides useful names for all of the possible materials used for building - without the blocks module you would need to memorize all of the data values for the building materials in minecraft.
-There *are* online resources on the Minecraft wiki but it's nice to be able to use memorable names in your code.
+The second *require()* call loads the *blocks* module which provides useful names for all of the possible materials used for building - without the blocks module you would need to memorize all of the data values for the building materials in Minecraft.
+There *are* online resources on the Minecraft Wiki but it's nice to be able to use memorable names in your code.

 The next section of the code is the monolith() *method*.
 I call it a *method* because this function is not going to be a standalone function, instead it will be attached to a Drone.
 A *method* is just a function that belongs to an object.
 How does a method *know* what it belongs to?
 In JavaScript there is a special keyword *this* which refers to the object a function belongs to.
 I've mentioned objects previously and we'll explore them in more detail in chapter 14.
-For now, all you need to remember is that when you create a new function for building stuff in minecraft, your function will in fact be a *method* and has privileged access to the Drone object.
+For now, all you need to remember is that when you create a new function for building stuff in Minecraft, your function will in fact be a *method* and has privileged access to the Drone object.

     this.box( blocks.wool.black, 4, 9, 1);